Beginner's Guide To Birdwatching In Australia

 Birds are fluttering around us all the time.
-If you’re interested in learning more about the birds that visit your backyard, or are willing to travel to see a rare breed of bird - you’re not alone.
-Birdwatching is a popular hobby, and we’ll let you in on a secret: You live in one of the best countries in the world to do it!
+If you're interested in learning more about the birds that visit your backyard, or are willing to travel to see a rare breed of bird — you're not alone.
+Birdwatching and bird photography are popular hobbies, and we'll let you in on a secret: You live in one of the best countries in the world to enjoy them!

 Here's our beginner's guide to birdwatching in partnership with Daintree Ecolodge.